Azure/isv-success-program-resources/index.md

 ### Upcoming Events

-Date & Registration | Event & Time-Zone Target | Description of Event
+Date & Registration | Event & Timezone | Description of Event
 ------------ | ------------- | -------------
 May 3, 2022 [Learn more and register](https://info.microsoft.com/WE-ISVRECRUIT-CATALOG-FY22-03Mar-21-Microsoft-SaaS-Day-Business-Track-SRDEM107769_Catalog-Display-Page.html). | Microsoft SaaS Day (Western Europe) | Join Microsoft SaaS Day – a full day conference addressing both business and technical aspects of SaaS.
 Keep up with the existing trends and learn about the upcoming ones.
 May 12, 2022 | GitHub Intro & Overview | New to GitHub?
 Planned topics of this 101 webinar include roadmap & value prop including modernizing DevOps, developer collaboration, automation, integrations, secure development, and other cool stuff! [**Learn more and register - COMING SOON**].